 Use the link below for more information on the service.

 Take a look at the Learning Hub http://libguides.tees.ac.uk/learning_hub for help and support on topics relating to

-The Learning Hub contains lots of different types of resources which students can access independently at a time to support their studies.
+The Learning Hub offers lots of different types of resources which you can access independently at a time to support your studies.
 These include: